tfgordon/tfgordon.github.io/src/content/post/balancing-arguments.md

 (COMMA 2016) are now available online, free-of-charge as open access, from IOS Press.

-The proceedings includes a paper Douglas Walton and I wrote on how we have extended the formal model of structured argument used in Version 4 of Carneades to provide better support for balancing arguments, cumulative arguments ("accrual"), and multi-criteria decision
+The proceedings includes a paper Douglas Walton and I wrote about a new formal model of structured argument, used in Version 4 of Carneades, with better support for balancing arguments, cumulative arguments ("accrual"), and multi-criteria decision
 analysis: